 …where do you attempt to eat an elephant?
 At the elephant of course…at the point of the meal…at the POINTS-OF-WORK embedded across the dynamic learning performance ecosystem.
 Too many L&D teams begin work on AIMs based wholly upon the second key question…

 - What functional roles, knowledge and skills are required?

 This starting point is fine if Training is the only solution.
-I agree deficient knowledge and skills impact optimized performance outcomes in the Workflow…whatever the “Workflow” may be…blue collar…white collar Workflows…it matters not.
+I agree deficient knowledge and skills contribute to optimized performance outcomes in the Workflow…whatever the “Workflow” may be…blue collar…white collar Workflows…it matters not.